FabricGenomics/nf-sentieon-secondary/README.md

 ### How to Run
 The nextflow pipeline expects as input a set of compressed, paired-end fastq files, the `nf_config.yaml` and `nextflow.local.config` files.
 It will output a single, concatenated VCF containing SNVs+INDELs called with Sentieon, CNVs called with Delly, SVs called with PanGenie, Manta, and Delly, and tandem repeat annotations output from Truvari.
 It also outputs a tarball containing the metrics files and the sorted BAM file with duplicates marked.
 The s3 bucket path is defined in `nf_config.yaml`

-Below is a code block with an example for running the nextflow pipeline.
+Below is a code block with an example for running the nextflow pipeline for WGS data.
+This is the default pipeline.

 ```
 nextflow /home/ec2-user/haffener_test_dir/sentieon_wgs/main.nf \